-Incorporate some basic obedience training in your walking routine.
+Incorporate some basic obedience training into your walking routine.
 It will pay off in the long run, making walking your dog safer and more enjoyable for you both.
 Put some bite-sized treats in a baggie and put it in your pocket before walking out the door.
 Make sure they are small enough for the dog to gobble down quickly in one bite.

-Use the the best dog treats to reward your pooch each time he does something right.
+Use the best dog treats to reward your pooch each time he does something right.
 Dogs learn much better when rewarded with tasty treats and praise.
 Teach him to walk safely at your heal until you tell him it is okay to take a few minutes to explore and relieve himself.

 Help him understand the difference between the sidewalk and the street.
 Take the time to stop before crossing the street, even when there is no traffic, and make him sit.
-Wait a few seconds, double check for traffic, tell the dog “okay” then proceed across the street.
+Wait a few seconds, double-check for traffic, tell the dog “okay” then proceed across the street.
 This practice will add only a few minutes to the walk and it could save his life.

 RELATED: How to Start a Dog Walking Business